hahaout/foodvision/README.md

 Tech Stack
 ----------
-- Frontend: Next.js with TypeScript
+- Frontend: Next.js with TypeScript, tRPC
-- Backend: Django REST Framework
+- Backend: Django
 - AI/ML: PyTorch models from mrdbourke's repository
 - Deployment: (To be determined based on your needs)